janikvonrotz/janikvonrotz.ch/content/post/2020-10/14-success-is-collaboration.md

 But where does one draw the line between success and exploit?
 To me these two terms are very much related.
 I tell you why.

-A exploit is a vulnerability of a system that allows an individual with limited resources to compromise the whole system.
+An exploit is a vulnerability of a system that allows an individual with limited resources to compromise the whole system.
 This definition is true in the context of IT systems and economic systems.
 In the economic sense a company is able pass its competitors by exploiting a lack of regulation in an established market.

 > Every disruptive business model is an exploit

 Let's talk this through with some examples.
-In the public eye AirBnB and Uber are successful companies and share a innovative business model.
+In the public eye AirBnB and Uber are successful companies and share an innovative business model.
 To me AirBnB and Uber are not innovative business models at all.
 What combines them is the lack of responsibility to comply with regulations.

 - Uber made profit from not treating its drivers as employers and therefore do not have to pay for social expenses.